MicrosoftDocs/azure-docs/articles/data-share/how-to-share-from-sql.md

 - An Azure subscription: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
 - An [Azure SQL Database](../azure-sql/database/single-database-create-quickstart.md) or [Azure Synapse Analytics (formerly Azure SQL DW)](../synapse-analytics/get-started-create-workspace.md) with tables and views that you want to share.
 - [An Azure Data Share account](share-your-data-portal.md#create-a-data-share-account).
-- Your data recipient's Azure sign-in e-mail address (using their e-mail alias won't work).
+- Your data recipient's Azure sign in e-mail address (using their e-mail alias won't work).
 - If your Azure SQL resource is in a different Azure subscription than your Azure Data Share account, register the [Microsoft.DataShare resource provider](concepts-roles-permissions.md#resource-provider-registration) in the subscription where your source Azure SQL resource is located.

 ### Source-specific prerequisites